How to Protest Brett Kavanaugh’s Supreme Court Nomination This Weekend

 All protests that are part of Unite for Justice will take place on Sunday, August 26.
 However, the rest of the details vary — some demonstrations are rallies followed by hour-long marches; others are all-day events that feature other ways to make your voice heard, such as stations where you can write postcards to your elected officials.

-New York City’s main event, for example, will go from 12 to 2 p.m. in City Hall Park; Los Angeles’s will start at City Hall at 10 a.m. and end at Pershing Square around 1 p.m.
+New York City’s main event, for example, will go from 12 to 2 p.m. at Foley Square; Los Angeles’s will start at City Hall at 10 a.m. and end at Pershing Square around 1 p.m.
 To find the closest demonstration to you, simply visit Unite for Justice’s website and enter your zip code.

 What are the organizers’ demands?